Hip Pain – why do women suffer more?

 The lateral side of the hip includes any muscle or structure on the outside of the hip (see the image 1 below) that runs down to the outside side of your knee.

-Dr Henry Wajswelner, a specialist Sports Physiotherapist who is involved with a large study investigating gluteal tendinopathies, explains that it is likely the anatomy of the female pelvis (see image 2) and the shape of our hip bones (along with the hormones that influence the female body at this stage of life) that contribute to the risk of injury.
+Dr Henry Wajswelner, a specialist Sports Physiotherapist in Victoria, was involved with a large study investigating gluteal tendinopathies, explains that it is likely the anatomy of the female pelvis (see image 2) and the shape of our hip bones (along with the hormones that influence the female body at this stage of life) that contribute to the risk of injury.

 Lateral hip pain can present in a few different ways because the muscles that cross or start at your hip joint insert across or into your knee meaning that sometimes a tight hip muscle can be causing knee pain as well as hip pain.